 Over the course of my 9 years living in Belize, I have crossed paths many interesting people from afar.
 This post is about one of them.
 A crocodile research intern who was in Belize last year.

-I met Miriam in September 2014 when I offered to host a small pool party for a visiting Biologist and her interns that were down working with Chris at American Crocodile Education Sanctuary (ACES).
-They were a smart funny group and I was glad to give them a chance to cool down after a hot day in the sun of taking toxicity samples coupled with the stinky work of dissecting crabs and fish.
+I met Miriam in September 2014.
+I had offered to host a small pool party for a visiting biologist and her interns that were down working with Chris at American Crocodile Education Sanctuary (ACES).
+They were a smart funny group.
+Glad they cooled down after a hot day of taking toxicity samples and dissecting crabs and fish.
 To see pictures of them working in Tamara’s yard check out Crocodile health on Ambergris Caye is alarming says initial research findings – San Pedro Sun.
-To find out results their samples that were taken read Environment around Ambergris Caye is contaminated – also San Pedro Sun News paper.
+To find out results of their samples read Environment around Ambergris Caye is contaminated – also San Pedro Sun News paper.

-Her chosen area of study is crocodile communication and until now, there has been very little research done on crocodilian communication and it’s potential to be applied to new conservation techniques.
+Her chosen area of study is crocodile communication.
+Until now, there has been little research on crocodile communication and it’s potential to be applied to new conservation techniques.

 Miriam came up with this project in response to crocodile sickness and injury.
-Even though crocodiles are moved out of polluted environments, many of them make their way back because that’s the area they are familiar with.
-It’s not feasible to set up physical barriers to keep them away from things, so she started thinking about sonic barriers and came up with the idea of using deterrent devices.
+Even though crocodiles are moved out of polluted environments, many return because that’s the area they are familiar with.
+It is not feasible to set up physical barriers to keep them away from things. so she started thinking about sonic barriers and came up with the idea of using deterrent devices.

-Miriam will research their communication and behavioral response to different sounds to determine whether there is a type of frequency crocodiles don’t like.
-Based on her findings, she will work on developing an acoustic device that will repel crocodiles away from residential, polluted and dangerous areas.
+Miriam will research their communication and behavioral response to different sounds to determine a type of frequency crocodiles dislike.
+Based on her findings, she will work on developing an acoustic device.
+This device will repel crocodiles away from residential, polluted and dangerous areas.